I love family gatherings. They give us a chance to learn about and celebrate our heritage.

 We often like the cooking of our family members more than anyone else because we have grown up eating it.
 Ask your family to send in their favorite recipes and print them into a book.

-If money is tight for the family, you can keep costs down by photocopying them at an office supply store, at Kinko's or your home copier, and binding them together in a simple notebook.
+If money is tight for the family, you can keep costs down by photocopying them at an office supply store or on your home copier and binding them together in a simple notebook.

 Put a large map on the wall and trace the path of your immigrant ancestors and other big movements in the family.
 Place pins where the family members are located now.
 This will help everyone see at a glance how much movement has been made in the family and learn about the relative locations of the places that matter to the family.